 The fabrics ability to absorb water and conduct heat make it one of the most beautiful, versatile fabrics to wear on the skin.
 The properties of the fabric make it perfect for all seasons, keeping you cool and dry in the summer months, and conducting heat in cooler climates to maintain body temperature.

 The flax plant is one of the oldest cultivated plants in the world, and finds its origins back in Ancient Egypt where it was used as an expression of wealth and class.

 Flax has been grown in Ireland for centuries and was once Ireland’s most important industry, at its height employing over 40 percent of the working population in Northern Ireland.
 In almost every town and village there was a factory or a mill.
 The two main linen mills situated in Belfast were responsible for producing over half the linen for Ireland and a third of the world’s flax supplies.
-York Mills in Belfast grew to become the second largest mill in the world.
-Belfast became referred to as ‘Linenopolis’.
+York Mills in Belfast grew to become the second largest mill in the world giving rise to Belfast have the nickname ‘Linenopolis’.

 Breathing new life into traditions and techniques unique to Ireland is the reason we exist.
 The ancient process of beetling linen dates back centuries and involves the fabric being dampened and repeatedly beaten with wooden blocks for hours on end.
 The result is a linen fabric with unexpected structure and a distinctive sheen.
 We use Irish beetled linen from some of the last remaining beetlers in the world!